-Balboa Area Transportation Demand Management Plan
+Balboa Area Transportation Demand Management Framework

-The Balboa Area Transportation Demand Management (TDM) Plan will recommend measures to better manage the current and future transportation needs of commuters, families, seniors, employees, visitors, and students of all ages, means, and schedules in the neighborhood.
+The Balboa Area Transportation Demand Management (TDM) Framework will recommend measures to better manage the current and future transportation needs of commuters, families, seniors, employees, visitors, and students of all ages, means, and schedules in the neighborhood.

 A number of improvements in the Balboa Park Plan Area are steadily enhancing transit access, SFMTA operations, BART access and pedestrian safety around Balboa Park station.
-In addition, upcoming streetscape improvements will make Ocean Avenue more pedestrian friendly and visually appealing.
+In addition, planned streetscape improvements will make Ocean Avenue more pedestrian friendly and visually appealing.
 Yet, as the neighborhood grows, City College enrollment increases, and travel patterns change, there remains a need to better manage the transportation demand for City College and surrounding neighborhoods due to limited roadway, transit infrastructure, and financial resources.

 - Balboa Area Transportation Projects - Overview (April 13, 2016)